TJ1999/RISCV-HLS/README.md

 Therefore, instructions like store and load have been implemented using if case instructions to use constant indexes

 Adding the `#pragma HLS ARRAY_PARTITION variable=xreg type=complete` has not made any advances

+By trying to change the architecture from von Neumann to Harvard, Latency stays the same.

 ### All-In-One Implementation using arbitrary integer functions and little optimize